FAMILY INFORMATION BROCHURE

 Melissa Cordell: Attendance, Transportation Supervisor

-Parents play a vital role in the Sequatchie County School System.
-We encourage the involvement of parents and strive to keep them informed of their rights.
+Families play a vital role in the Sequatchie County School System.
+We encourage the involvement of families and strive to keep them informed of their rights.

 Parents will have access to system/school report cards for school and district data as developed by the State Department of Education and available (usually in the fall of each year) through their website (www.state.tn.us/education) or at the Board of Education building.